Hospitals & Healthcare

 Memorial Hospital of Carbondale has been renovated and enlarged with additions of the Prairie Heart Institute, an Out-Patient Surgery Center, a level one trauma ER center, and a multi-level parking garage.
 Carbondale’s medical community is a leading facility in Southern Illinois.
-With over 3,000 employees, along with physicians and volunteers, SIH (Southern Illinois Healthcare) works to ensure that the health care needs of the community are met.
+With over 3,000 employees, along with physicians and volunteers, SIH (Southern Illinois Healthcare) works to ensure that the community's healthcare needs are met.
 Memorial Hospital of Carbondale is the flagship hospital for SIH and the regional referral center for the 16-county southern Illinois region.
 Physicians in nearly 40 different specialties practice in Carbondale.
 The hospital is accredited by the Commission on Cancer for comprehensive cancer treatment.

 A few of the highlights of Memorial Hospital in Carbondale include: